jonathanmnovak/hello-world-snorkel/README.md

 * **Correct**: Given the ground truth, the number of correctly labeled data points per LF
 * **Incorrect**: Given the ground truth, the number of incorrectly labeled data points per LF
 * **Empirical Accuracy**: Given the ground truth, the overall accuracy of the LF

+### Preprocessors
+Preprocess data which is then used by LFs to improve the labeling accuracy.

+The preprocessing functions for this tutorial can be found in the `SpamPreprocessors.py` which uses a third-party package to apply sentiment analysis.

 # General Thoughts